Canadian Economics Olympiad (CEO)

 Dates

-The 2024 Canadian Economics Olympiad will be conducted in two rounds.
-Both rounds will be conducted on-line.
+The 2026 Canadian Economics Olympiad will be conducted in two rounds.
+Round 1 will be conducted on-line and Round 2 will be ocnducted in-person.

-The tentative overall timeline of 2024 Business Case Competition is as follows.
+The tentative overall timeline of 2026 Canadian Economic Olympiad is as follows.

 Registration open